 The Milan-based label is rooted in the current culture, aiming to be “a young brand embracing the now in a sophisticated manner”.

 Abloh, who was appointed as Louis Vuitton’s artistic director of menswear in 2018, has shaken up the fashion industry.
 The American designer/DJ/stylist, rose to prominence as Kanye West’s creative director.
-His popular brand is worn by the likes of Jay-Z, A$AP Rocky, Beyonce and Rihanna.
+His popular brand is worn by the likes of Jay-Z, Gigi Hadid, Beyonce and Rihanna.
 But how does it impact the planet, people and animals?
 How ethical is Off-White?

 Environmental Impact: Very Poor